sparqlite/my-project/docs/index.md

 ### Overview

 The Velly system stores and organizes raspberry pi image links in order to easily download and install system software.
 Once a [download] is complete, [installing] it to a usb or sd card is very easy.

+# Image Download

+Easily download any image by clicking on the “download” link.

+# Image Install

+Raspberry Pi Imager

+# Image boot